-The attic knee wall is a great part to have if you have an attic at your home.
+The attic knee wall is a great addition to any home with an attic.
 The real question is whether or not that attic space is usable.
-Homes today are made mostly with trusses, as that’s a more cost-effective way of adding roof insulation and providing the roof with the support it needs.
+Today’s homes are mostly made with trusses, as that’s a more cost-effective way of adding roof insulation and providing the roof with the support it needs.

-Trusses also allow for large open spaces in the attic floor and rooms below, as the truss can be designed so that it doesn’t need any supporting walls other than the home’s perimeter wall.
+Trusses also allow for large open spaces on the attic floor and in the rooms below, as the truss can be designed so that it doesn’t need any supporting walls other than the home’s perimeter wall.

 On the roof deck of a house, on the other hand, turning a truss and attic space into another living space is nearly impossible without remaking the trusses into rafters.

-Structurally, that can be problematic for several reasons, most especially because the material for the truss members that would have to form the rafter sloped ceiling and the ceiling joist for the floor below usually aren’t materials made of material with a significant enough cross-section to support the weight.
-Attempting to shortcut the building code and use that material will result in roofs and ceilings that sag.
+Structurally, that can be problematic for several reasons, most especially because the material for the truss members that would have to form the rafter sloped ceiling and the ceiling joist for the floor below usually isn’t made of material with a significant enough cross-section to support the weight.
+Attempting to shortcut the building code and use that material will result in sagging roofs and ceilings.

 Older homes don’t typically have this problem; they are built with rafters rather than trusses.
 This leaves a lot of open space, readily converted to living space or storage.